 The Community Corrections' available cash balances are pooled and invested by Olmsted County in accordance with Minnesota statutes.
-The County's cash balances and investments are at fair value based on quoted market prices.
+The fair value of the investment is the fair value per share of the underlying portfolio.
+The Community Corrections invests in this pool for the purpose of joint investment with Olmsted County in order to enhance investment earnings.
+There are no redemption limitations.
 Additional disclosures defining cash and pooled investments can be found in the Olmsted County Comprehensive Annual Financial Report (CAFR).